 The impact does not consider the transmission service from the regasification plant to the satellite LNG facility, unloading at the satellite LNG facility and operation of the satellite LNG facility, in accordance with the economic conditions freely established by each distribution company.
 It is noted that distribution companies provide the transmission services from the regasification plant to the satellite LNG facility, unloading at the satellite LNG facility and operation of the satellite LNG facility, in accordance with the economic conditions freely established by each distribution company.
-The prices charged for these services usually consist of a term based on the distance between the satellite LNG facility and the regasification plant, although they also usually incorporate fixed terms36.
-This Commission does not have the necessary information to estimate the average cost of road transporting per tariff group, and is therefore excluded from the analysis.
+The prices charged for these services usually consist of a term based on the distance between the satellite LNG facility and the regasification plant, although they also usually incorporate fixed terms the average cost of road transporting per tariff group, and is therefore excluded from the analysis.

-It can be seen that the resulting billing from the application of the tariffs in the Circular is between 6.4% and 25.4% higher than the one resulting from the application of the current tariffs, with the greatest impact on smaller customers.
+It can be seen that the resulting billing from the application of the tariffs in the Circular is between 6.2% and 24.6% higher than the one resulting from the application of the current tariffs, with the greatest impact on smaller customers.

-It should be noted that the average access billing of customers connected to local networks supplied from satellite LNG facilities at current access tariffs is between 39.6% and 55.3% lower than those of customers connected to local networks supplied from the transmission network.
-The average access billing for customers supplied from satellite LNG facilities at the resulting tariffs of the Circular is 7.9% to 26.4% lower than those of customers connected to local networks supplied from the transmission network (see Figure 11).
+It should be noted that the average access billing of customers connected to local networks supplied from satellite LNG facilities at current access tariffs is between 29.6% and 55.3% lower than those of customers connected to local networks supplied from the transmission network.
+The average access billing for customers supplied from satellite LNG facilities at the resulting tariffs of the Circular is 2.4% to 26.46% lower than those of customers connected to local networks supplied from the transmission network (see Figure 11).